 Use this system, but don’t abuse it by opening 20 accounts.
 That is unnecessary and a waste of time.
 Remember, you want this to be easier, not more complicated.
 If you need more accounts, then consider using cash envelopes instead.
-I use cash envelopes for smaller sinking funds, like Christmas spending, which I limit to $500 for everything.
+I use cash envelopes for smaller sinking funds, like Christmas spending, Halloween supplies, a spa day, etc.

 Pitfall #2 – Being Transfer Happy

-Don’t use savings accounts for purposes of this structure.
-As a federal rule called Regulation D has put a six transaction limit on how many transactions per month you can do in & out of a savings account fee free.
+Don’t use multiple savings accounts for budgeting purposes.
+A federal rule called Regulation D has put a six transaction limit on how many transactions per month you can do in & out of a savings account fee-free.
 It’s this way for all banks, for all savings accounts.
-So yoiu’re better off sticking with mostly checking accounts.
+So you’re better off sticking with mostly checking accounts.

-One time a month (3-5 days after we get paid), money gets transferred into the Best account, at whatever predetermined monthly contribution amount we decided upon.
+One time a month (3-5 days after we get paid), money automatically gets transferred into savings and sinking fund accounts, at whatever predetermined monthly contribution amount we decided upon.

-Then one time a month (when I am paying bills), I transfer money out of it, and the money goes into our primary checking so I can then pay the bill in full.
+Then one time a month (when I am paying bills), I transfer money out of those accounts, and the money goes into our primary checking so I can then pay the credit card bill in full.

-For example, each month we transfer $100 into our car repair fund, that’s automatically done.
-When I pay this month’s bill, I know that there is a $165 charge for a new car battery on my credit card bill.
+For example, each month we transfer $100 into our car repair fund.
+When I pay the month’s bill, I know that there is a $165 charge for a new car battery on my credit card bill.
 I’ll transfer that amount into our main checking account, and then pay the full cc bill from that.

 Pitfall #3 – Having your emergency fund in a regular savings account

-For example – if you had a $30,000 emergency fund.
-In one year at a regular bank with a savings account of .08% APY you’d earn $24.
-While at Ally, with 2.20% you’d earn $660.
-Then that money starts earning interest too, so you’ll automatically pay yourself first agian, and again!
+For example – if you had $30,000 in emergency savings.
+In one year at a regular financial institution with a savings account of .06% APY (the national average), you’d earn $18.
+While at Ally, with .50% APY, you’d earn $150.
+Then that money starts earning interest too, so you’ll automatically pay yourself first again and again!

-Ally bank is so consistent with their rates, service, and features that Money Magazine rated them the Best Online Bank of 2018 (source) Oh, and $0 service fees on both checking and savings accounts!
+Ally bank is so consistent with its rates, service, and features that Money Magazine rated it one of the Best Online Banks for 2022 (source).
+Oh, and $0 service fees on both checking and savings accounts!

 At the end of the day

-Having multiple bank accounts can be a massive game-changer for your budgeting system!
+Using multiple bank accounts can be a massive game-changer for your budgeting system!
 I strongly urge you to give it a try and see how much faster you gain traction with your financial goals!
 Being able to see your progress is hugely motivating!
-Be sure you do your homework, though and find a bank that suits your needs (fee-free)!
+Be sure you do your homework, though, and find a bank that suits your needs (fee-free)!